Employment Coach (Part Time- Afternoons, Evenings and Weekends)

 Mission: Preparing our kids for the community, and the community for our kids.

-New Heights School currently requires one Employment Coach to join our team for the 2020-2021 school year.
+New Heights School currently requires one Employment Coach to join our team.

 The Employment Coach’s responsibilities include, but are not limited to: